masonheckman/Hello_World/README.md

-# Hello_World This is my comment about myself
+# Hello_World

+My name is Mason and I am a junior at the University of Iowa.
+I am studying business analytics and marketing and I'm from Des Moines!